 Even under normal circumstances, healthcare staffing managers face a delicate balancing act when deciding whether to hire employees or rely on travel and per diem healthcare professionals.
 At a time when nearly every state in the nation is facing a surge in COVID-19 infections, the decision becomes even more challenging.

 While travel and per diem nurses help solve short-term needs, hospitals and ambulatory surgery centers still need permanent healthcare professionals.
-As an example, Ascension, a nonprofit healthcare system, has 170 nurse openings for its southeast Michigan facilities according to one news article.
+As an example, Ascension, a nonprofit healthcare system, has 170 nurse openings for its southeast Michigan facilities.
 Some of these jobs have been open since March.

 While the need is real, so are budgetary constraints.
 Hospital margins and volumes continue to fall while expenses - labor chiefly among them - continue to rise.
-The total expense per adjusted discharge rose 13.5% year-to-date compared to 2019, while gross operating revenue fell 4.8% according to Healthcare Finance.
+The total expense per adjusted discharge rose 13.5% year-to-date compared to 2019, while gross operating revenue fell 4.8%.

 Typically, healthcare organizations hire permanent employees when they expect business to hold steady.
 Predicting future demand has always been difficult.
 In the pandemic, it has become nothing less than a Herculean task.